 If your partner doesn’t share much, then possibly he or she doesn’t feel close to you.
 They don’t think of you as someone who would understand them.
-Maybe they don’t trust you with their feelings and secrets.

 If it’s been a long time and you and your partner still differ on your relationship status, then that’s a huge red flag right there.

 You can’t say much to your family and friends when they talk about your relationship because you don’t know for yourself.

-Is it just for sex?
+Is it just a friends with benefit situation?
 Or it is that they want to be with you for a short amount of time and then see if they want to move forward?

 6. Your Partner Is Not Exclusive To You

 But if your partner is still connected to some potential dates and is available on dating sites, then that’s a massive problem for you.